Max Cady: Differences between the book and the films

 In the novel by John D. MacDonald, Sam Bowden testified against Max Cady back in World War II, since he witnessed the latter raping a fourteen-year-old girl when he was stationed in Australia.
 Cady was sentenced to life at a hard labor prison camp but was released thirteen years later.
 Cady nurtured his grudge against Bowden during his time which was exacerbated due to his wife divorcing him and his only son dying in an accident.
 Unlike in the films, Cady refers to Bowden as "lieutenant" instead of "counselor".

 Cady's background differs from the films in that he hails from West Virginia and has three brothers, all of whom were criminals (with one killed during a prison riot).
 They are not religious zealots like in the 1991 film.
 However, in the book, Cady is very much a violent psychopath who has no remorse for anything he does which includes, among many other despicable acts, shooting one of Bowden's children with a rifle.
 He is determined to kill Bowden "six times".

 Cady's fate in the book is being shot by Bowden as he flees from their home after attacking Bowden's wife.
 In the wee hours of the morning during a police search, his body is found in the woods behind the Bowden home.
 He died of excessive blood loss from two of Bowden's shots.

+In the film adaptations, Cady has no children of his own and does not appear to have been married.
+In the television series, he was married to a woman named Melissa whom he allegedly killed while she was pregnant with his child; in the present day, he suffers from vivid hallucinations of Melissa and their unborn son Adam.
+He had a mistress, Amy Brancato, around the time his wife was killed; Amy's suicide in the present day and her note seemingly admitting she was the one who killed Melissa is what allows Cady to go free.
+He also has an illegitimate teenage daughter named Nevaeh Valentine, who was the product of an affair between him and a prison nurse, and uses her need for his approval to get her to torment the teenage Bowden siblings.
+Cady's own half-sister Crystal is sexually obsessed with him and stalks him after his release from prison, and she was the one who murdered Melissa out of jealousy.
+Furthermore, Crystal stole Adam from the womb after killing Melissa and raised him as her own son, as she was infertile and could not have children of her own.
+Cady is also possibly the biological father of Natalie Bowden, as he may have taken advantage of her mother Anna while she was blackout drunk around the time of Natalie's conception.